rubyfayemaria/nc-news-fe/README.md

 ## Backend

-You can find the repo for the backend of this project [https://github.com/rubyfayemaria/nc-news](here)
+You can find the repo for the backend of this project here: [https://github.com/rubyfayemaria/nc-news]

 ## Requirements
 node version v21.2.0